steadylearner/Steadylearner/post/rust-How to use Rust reqwest.md

 <!-- \Shortcut -->

-If you have used [CURL][CURL] before, you should know that you can print the page with
+If you have used [CURL] before, you should know that you can print the page with
 ```curl
 $curl https://www.rust-lang.org
 ```